MPowerKit/Navigation/readme.md

 Like [MPowerKit.Navigation](#MPowerKit.Navigation) Regions library is very similar to [Prism's](https://github.com/PrismLibrary/Prism) one.
 It has same sense, but different implementation.

 Shortly what it is:
 In MAUI you can navigate only through pages, but what if you need to have big page with few different sections, let's call them, regions.
 For example: [TabView](https://github.com/MPowerKit/TabView) or some desktop screen with sections.
-Do we need to keep all logic in one viewmodel? - With regions no.
+Do we need to keep all logic in one god viewmodel? - With regions no.
 It gives you simple and flexible way to navigate to the regions (sections on UI) from your page or viewmodel, or even from another region.
+Each region can hold as much views as you like, but only one will be visible at the moment.
+And you can simply put all logic related to the section inside the region viewmodel.
+Regions can be recursive.

 ### Setup